Business Valuations

 How to Track COGS for Amazon FBA: Make the Cost Follow the Unit, Not the Invoice

-COGS tracking is trying to answer one narrow question: what did it cost to put the units that sold this month into saleable condition?
+COGS tracking is asking one narrow question: what did it cost to put the units that sold this month into saleable condition?

-If you want the broader definitional version of the topic, Amazon FBA cost of goods sold explained covers where COGS ends and overhead begins.
+If you want the definitional boundary between COGS and overhead, Amazon FBA cost of goods sold explained covers that in detail.

 1. Start with beginning inventory at landed cost.